-Contributing to a campaign on Indiegogo is not the same thing as making a purchase in a store.
-Contributors are backing an idea, not purchasing a pre-made project.
-Like anyone contributing to an early-stage project, you accept the risk that the project might not come to fruition.
-We leave it up to you to make your own judgment about the merit of a campaign before making a contribution.
+Your funding is supporting an idea, not buying an existing product, and like anyone getting in on an early-stage project, you accept the risk that the project might not come to fruition.
+We leave it up to you to make your own judgment about a campaign’s merits before making a contribution.

 Here's how you can evaluate a campaign before making your contribution:

 The More Information, The Better.